Consumer Proposal Benefits in Ontario

 You’ll receive two free credit counselling sessions as part of the consumer proposal process.
 During each session, you’ll learn valuable knowledge about rebuilding your credit and avoiding future debt problems.

-Under bankruptcy, your monthly payment fluctuates based on how much income you earn.
+Under bankruptcy, your monthly payment can fluctuate based on how much income you earn.
 As a result, the more you make, the more you must pay, which can get very expensive for your household.

 6. Legally binding agreement